Quick Tips: Motorcycle Chain Cleaning and Lube

 - Protect your motorcycle from overspray by holding a piece of cardboard behind the chain as you apply the chain cleaner.

-- Only use a nylon motorcycle chain brush to clean the chain, as wire brushes will damage the O-rings.
+- Only use a nylon chain cleaning brush to clean the chain, as wire brushes will damage the O-rings.

 - Let the chain cleaner sit for several minutes.
 The longer you leave the cleaner on the chain, the longer it has to penetrate the built-up oil and dirt and the more effective it’ll be at removing it.

 - Rinse the cleaned chain with a hose or bucket of water.
 Don’t use a pressure washer because it will damage the O-rings in the chain.

 Before applying the chain lube, make sure the chain is 100% dry, as any moisture left behind may prevent the lube from coating the chain and sprockets adequately.